ABOARD AMERICAN AIRLINES FLIGHT 1223 » Airline fare wars are making a comeback.

 Don’t expect widespread sales or cheap flights home for Thanksgiving.
 But a number of cities are seeing ridiculously low prices at off-peak hours — prices the industry has spent the years trying to eliminate.

-Fliers have been able to fly Chicago to Boston for $80 roundtrip, San Francisco to Las Vegas for $67 roundtrip and New York to Los Angeles, with a connection, for $150 roundtrip.
+Fliers have been able to fly from Chicago to Boston for $80 round trip, from San Francisco to Las Vegas for $67 round trip, and from New York to Los Angeles, with a connection, for $150 round trip.

 "This is the big break consumers have been waiting for in response to lower fuel prices," says Seth Kaplan, managing partner of industry newsletter Airline Weekly.

-The price of oil is at the lowest level in six and a half years and the industry is saving billions of dollars on fuel, giving airlines leeway to cut fares but still post healthy profits.
+The price of oil is at the lowest level in 6-1/2 years, and the industry is saving billions of dollars on fuel, giving airlines leeway to cut fares but still post healthy profits.
 Airlines have also added larger, more efficient planes to their fleets while packing more seats into existing jets.
 So, while the number of domestic flights is down slightly over the past 12 months, there are now 3.4 percent more seats for sale — too many to meet the demand in all cities.
 To fill those extra seats, airlines have had to offer discounts.

 For instance, Frontier recently had a sale for members of its club who pay an annual $50 fee.
-Tickets were being offered for $15 one-way including taxes.
+One-way tickets were being offered for $15, including taxes.

-American Airlines and — to a lesser extent — Delta Air Lines and United Airlines are matching some of the discount fares.
-By doing so, they actually undercut the ultra-low-cost carries because Spirit and Frontier charge customers extra to use overhead baggage bins or to have a drink of water.
+American Airlines and, to a lesser extent, Delta Air Lines and United Airlines are matching some of the discount fares.
+By doing so, they actually undercut the ultralow-cost carriers because Spirit and Frontier charge customers extra to use overhead baggage bins or to have a drink of water.

-Spirit and Frontier each carries less than 2 percent of all domestic passengers.
-American, United and Delta made $6.6 billion in combined profits during the first half of this year, so they afford to fight back on routes such as Chicago to Atlanta.
+Spirit and Frontier each carries fewer than 2 percent of all domestic passengers.
+American, United and Delta made $6.6 billion in combined profits during the first half of this year, so they can afford to fight back on routes such as Chicago to Atlanta.

 Fare wars were destructive to the industry in the 1980s.
 Airlines were focused on being the largest carrier on a route, even though it often meant losing money.

 Today’s airline industry is more disciplined, so the fare wars cause much less damage.
-The airlines still collect substantial fares on highly-profitable business routes and for holiday travel.
-Additionally, they take in billions in dollars fees for checked baggage fees and other things that were included in the ticket price back in the 1980s.
+The airlines still collect substantial fares on highly profitable business routes and for holiday travel.
+Additionally, they take in billions in dollars from checked-baggage fees and other things that were included in the ticket price back in the 1980s.